amir-hadzic/amir-hadzic.github.com/_posts/2010-12-14-Scarce-hardware-as-a-way-to-learn.markdown

 If I always had the latest hardware who knows if I would ever start programming.
 I would probably be too busy playing games.
 Games are what got me into programming as a kid.
 They were fun but I couldn't play the vast majority of them on my hardware.
-So I found something even more fun — programming.
+So I found something even more fun—programming.
 Now I have the hardware I always dreamed of but that doesn't matter anymore.
 It's not the silver bullet I was looking for, it's just a tool now that will help me in my development process.